 Tent vestibule storage is helpful as it provides extra space to store gear outside the living area.
-When your shoes are caked with mud and gunk you don’t want to always bring them inside, and a vestibule protects them from the elements.
+When your shoes are caked with mud and gunk, you don’t always want to bring them inside, and a vestibule protects them from the elements.

-Additionally, with some tents like the X-Mid, the vestibule area can be nearly as big as the tent itself which allows for more storage but a feeling of more space even when the tent is fully zipped up for battling the weather helping you feel less enclosed.
+Additionally, with some tents like the X-Mid, the vestibule area can be nearly as big as the tent itself, which allows for more storage but a feeling of more space even when the tent is fully zipped up for battling the weather, helping you feel less enclosed.

-Well, when you are new to thru-hiking and maybe backpacking in general you need to learn all this new terminology along with all this new information about the gear itself, what is a vestibule?
+Well, when you are new to thru-hiking and maybe backpacking, in general, you need to learn all this new terminology along with all this new information about the gear itself.
+What is a vestibule?

-The main purpose of a vestibule is to provide a protected area for your use either in front or to the side of your tent body.
-This space is outside the tent walls but still under the fly providing rain and weather protection which can be ideal.
+The main purpose of a vestibule is to provide a protected area for your use, either in front or to the side of your tent body.
+This space is outside the tent walls but still under the fly, providing rain and weather protection, which can be ideal.

 In many cases, a vestibule helps you to store gear outside and away from the internal tent body space giving you more space to stretch out and to go through post-hiking processes like rolling out muscles with a cork ball.